cosminadrianpopescu/ng-cabled/README.md

 used only for services).
 For components see the next paragraph (basically you should use life cycle hooks).

-## `NgCycle` annotation
+### `NgCycle` annotation

-This annotation will solve the second problem of extending components: when using any of the life cycle hooks, they can be later overriden in a child component.
+This annotation will solve the second problem of extending components: when using any of the lifecycle hooks, they can be later overriden in a child component.

 Example: